Jurj-Bogdan/dot-log/docs/book/v4/configuring-writer.md

 Loggers must have at least one writer.

-A writer is an object that inherits from `Laminas\Log\Writer\AbstractWriter`.
-A writer's responsibility is to record log data to a storage backend. (from laminas-log's writer documentation)
+A writer is an object that inherits from `Dot\Log\Writer\AbstractWriter`.
+A writer's responsibility is to record log data to a storage backend.

 ## Writing to a file (stream)